Skip to main content

 AWS

-Until this point, we had been using Serverless Framework (on AWS Lambda) to run Puppeteer and Chromium, but we hadn't tested how our deployment would scale beyond the small number of requests I was firing at it.
-Using a simple Locust script (on LoadForge), We ran tests to incrementally spawn more requests with complex payloads.
-We quickly found the first limit of the API.
+Until this point, I had been using Serverless Framework (on AWS Lambda) to run Puppeteer and Chromium, but I hadn't tested how my deployment would scale beyond the small number of requests I was firing at it.
+Using a simple Locust script (on LoadForge), I ran tests to incrementally spawn more requests with complex payloads.
+I quickly found the first limit of the API.
 After every burst of ~20 requests, Linux would throw the exception EMFILE: too many files open which would timeout the current request, and trigger a cold start for the following request.
 To dig deeper into why this was happening, I switched on Enhanced Monitoring for the Lambda function and traced the maximum of fd_use (namespace: /aws/lambda-insights) through CloudWatch Metrics:

 Tracing file descriptor leaks in CloudWatch Metrics